MosesSupposes/Purescript-By-Example/text/chapter6.md

      ```haskell
      instance repeatAction :: Action Multiply String
      ```
+     _Hint_: Search Pursuit for a helper-function with the signature `String -> Int -> String`.
+Note that `String` might appear as a more generic type.

      Does this instance satisfy the laws listed above?
  1. (Medium) Write an instance `Action m a => Action m (Array a)`, where the action on arrays is defined by acting on each array element independently.